 Vitamin A Deficiency

 Vitamin A is important for healthy epithelial tissue, which is the external skin and internal lining of the respiratory and gastrointestinal tract.
-A deficiency in vitamin A can therefor impair the intestinal tracts ability to absorb nutrients by flattening the villi.
+A deficiency in vitamin A can, therefore, impair the intestinal tracts ability to absorb nutrients by flattening the villi.
 It increases the risk of infection and has been associated with night blindness in many countries.
 Vitamin A helps with bone growth, a healthy immune system, improved vision, and reproduction.
-A rare cause of hypocalcemia, or excess calcium in blood, has been associated with an excess of vitamin A.
+A rare cause of hypocalcemia, or excess calcium in the blood, has been associated with an excess of vitamin A.